Mreisinger1/diagnosis-prediction-tool/README.md

         <td>96.34%</td>
     </tr>
 </table>
-As shown in the table, we were able to see that with a lower number of levels to our tree and branches in the forest; we saw a lower accuracy rate.
+As shown in the table, we were able to see that with a lower number of branches and trees in the forest; we saw a lower accuracy rate.
 Additionally, the testing and training accuracy remained close in all cases.
 We interpret this as proving that our data was highly suited to training a classification model for the 41 specific diseases and 131 symptoms it contained.
 <br><br>
 This gave us the confidence in our data and the Random Forest Classification model to move foward and select the Random Forest Classsifier (Max Depth = 5, Estimators = 300) for our predictions.
 <br><br>

-#### Branch of Our Random Forest Classification Model
+#### Our Random Forest Classification Model - One Tree
 ![alt text](/Classification%20Models/RF/RandomForest_Visualization2.png)